Why Romance Writers Should Attend Author Events

 If you belong to a writing organization, such as a local critique group or chapter of a larger writing group, talk to members about events they attend.
 It’s possible they host an event.

-You can limit this search to writing events near you, if traveling too far is an issue.
-For example, “Author events in Virginia 2024”.
+Another way to find events is through Google.
+You can limit your search to writing events near you if traveling too far is an issue.
+For example, “Author events in Virginia 2026”.

 Affording Events